 - Communicating with your insurance company for you

 - Presenting evidence and argue on your behalf at trial, if necessary

-The legal team at Attorney Brian White & Associates, PC, has been helping Houston residents deal with the aftermath of their car accidents for many years.
+The legal team at Attorney Brian White Personal Injury Lawyers has been helping Houston residents deal with the aftermath of their car accidents for many years.
 To have us do the same for you, all you need to do is give us a call.